ansible-community/ppa/README.md

 ## GitHub Actions / Workflows

 Currently, GitHub will only run `cron` scheduled workflows on the `main` branch (also note: `cron` scheduled workflows are disabled after 60 days of "inactivity").
-So instead of running each of the individual branches as their own scheduled workflow, we use the `latest_builds.yml` workflow on the `main` branch to kick off builds on the other branches (via the PAT) as necessary.
+So instead of running each of the individual branches as their own scheduled workflow, we use the `latest_builds.yml` workflow on the `main` branch to kick off builds on the other branches (via the repo `secret` `PAT` (GitHub Personal Access Token)) as necessary.

 The `latest_builds.yml` workflow uses the `latest_builds/requirements.txt` file to install the required packages and then runs the `latest_builds/latest_builds.py` script.
 The `latest_builds/latest_builds.py` script uses the `latest_builds/matrix.yml` to compare PyPI and against the various https://launchpad.net/~ansible PPAs to see if a new build is necessary.
 If a new build is necessary it triggers the appropriate workflow on the appropriate branch.